ThibArg/nuxeo-labs-baf-notification/README.md

 ### Deploy from Nuxeo Marketplace

-This plugin will be available as a package on the [Nuxeo Marketplace](https://connect.nuxeo.com/nuxeo/site/marketplace), you can just:
+This plugin is available as a package on the [Nuxeo Marketplace](https://connect.nuxeo.com/nuxeo/site/marketplace), you can just:

 ```bash
 nuxeoctl mp-install nuxeo-labs-baf-notification